nidorx/react-native-ui-blueprint/README.md

 npm i react-native-ui-blueprint --save
 ```

-After that, simply encapsulate your application with Blueprint.
-And finally, tap the bottom left of the device to show Blueprint.
+After that, simply encapsulate your application with Blueprint and finally tap the bottom left of the device to show Blueprint.

 ```jsx
 import Blueprint from 'react-native-ui-blueprint';